rwieruch/blog_robinwieruch_content/blog/react-fetching-data/index.md

 Personally this feels a bit like a stepping stone towards asynchronous Client Components which are not available yet.
 Only Server Components, at the time of writing, can have the `async` keyword in their function signature.
 Once there are Async Client Components, we could omit the `use` API and just await the result from `getPosts` directly in the Client Component.

-# Hooks for Data Fetching
+# React Hooks for Data Fetching

 Instead of using a dedicated client-side data fetching library like React Query, one could implement their own data fetching logic with hooks.
 This is not recommended for production use, but it's a good way to learn the basics of data fetching in React: